ComplianceAsCode/auditree-plant/CONTRIBUTING.md

 # Contributing

-If you want to add to the prune tool, please familiarize yourself with the code & our [Coding Standards][].
+If you want to add to plant, please familiarise yourself with the code & our [Coding Standards][].
 Before you submit a PR, please [file an issue][new collab] to request collaborator access.

-## Assumptions and pre-requisites

-The following is a list of topics that contributors **should already** be comfortable with in order to contribute to `plant`.
-Details on these topics are outside of the scope of the `plant` documentation.

-- [Python][python]

-  Moderate to advanced experience with Python code is necessary to contribute to the `plant`.

-- Python [unit tests][python-unit-tests]

-  An understanding of the Python unit testing framework including mocking and patching is expected and needed to write unit tests for any `plant` contribution.

-- Auditree [compliance framework][auditree-framework]

-  A typical use case for `plant` centers around adding external evidence to an evidence locker.
-  To that end, a general understanding of the Auditree [compliance framework][auditree-framework] is useful.

 ## Code formatting and style